Jolokia Protocol

 Agent Discovery

-Jolokia agents are able to respond to certain multicast requests in order to allow clients to detect automatically connection parameters.
+Jolokia agents are able to respond to certain UDP multicast requests in order to allow clients to detect automatically connection parameters.
 The agent URL to expose can be either manually configured for an agent or an agent can try to detect its URL automatically.
 This works fine for the JVM agent, for the WAR agent it only works after the first HTTP request has been processed by the agent.
 Due to limitations of the Servlet API the agent servlet has no clue about its own URL until this first request, which contains the request URL.
-Of course, the URL obtained that way can be bogus as well, since the agent might hide behind a proxy, too.
-So, if in doubt you should configure the agent URL from outside to allow external clients to be discovered.
+Of course, the URL obtained that way can be bogus as well, since the agent may operate behind a proxy, too.
+So if in doubt, you should configure the agent URL manually to allow external clients to connect to the agent.
 The configuration options for enabling multicast requests are described in the JVM agent configuration options and Servlet init parameters agent configuration sections.

 Starting with version 1.2.0 the Jolokia JVM agent has this discovery feature enabled by default which can be switched off via --discoveryEnabled=true command line parameter or the corresponding configuration option.
 For the WAR agent and OSGi agents this feature is switched off by default since auto detection doesn’t always work.
 It can be enabled with the init parameter discoveryEnabled (in which case the auto discovery described above is enabled) or better with discoveryAgentUrl with the URL.
 Alternatively, a system property can be used with a jolokia. prefix (e.g. jolokia.discoveryEnabled).
 More on the configuration options can be found in the agent’s configuration sections.